felixpleiva/MetaR/README.md

 - What drives variation in ectotherm metabolic rates across different realms and   climate zones?
 - Are evolutionary rates of metabolic rates linked to cell size?
 - Can the metabolic variability of a species predict its geographic range shifts?
-If yes, do they differ across between terrestrial and aquatic?
+If yes, do they differ across terrestrial and aquatic realms?

 ## Further information
 For any further information, please contact me: Félix P. Leiva, email: felixpleiva@gmail.com